madaster/madaster.github.io/gb/en/get-started/create-material-passports.md

 ## Create a Materials Passport

-1. On object-level go to the General tab, click **Issue material passport**.
+1. On object-level go to the General tab, click **Generate Report**.
 2. Select the [type of passport](../knowledge-base/material-passports).
 3. Select the Language and KPIs and to be included in the included in the passport.
     * Mass